phppgadmin/phppgadmin/README.md

 Don't forget to make sure your changes still pass the existing Selenium test suite.
 Additionally, you should add or update the test suite as needed to cover your new features.

-If you are adding a new class function, be sure to use the "`clean`", "`fieldClean`", "`arrayClean`" and "`fieldArrayClean`" functions to properly escape odd characters in user input.
+If you are adding a new class function, be sure to use the `clean`, `fieldClean`, `arrayClean` and `fieldArrayClean` functions to properly escape odd characters in user input.
 Examine existing functions that do similar things to yours to get yours right.

 When writing data to the display, you should always `urlencode()` variables in HREFs and `htmlspecialchars()` variables in forms.
 Rather than use `action=""` attributes in HTML form elements use `action="thisformname.php"`.
 This ensures that browsers remove query strings when expanding the given relative URL into a full URL.

 When working on database classes, always schema qualify your SQL where it is possible with the current schema ($data->_schema) for pg73+ classes.
 Then don't forget to write your method for older classes which don't support schemas.

 When working with git, always make sure to do a '`git pull`' both before you start; so you have the latest code to work with; and also again before you create your patch; to minimize the chance of having conflicts.
 If you plan to submit your code via github pull requests, we strongly recommend doing your work in a feature specific branch.
 If you want to submit multiple patches, they should all live in their own branch.
 Remember, smaller changes are easier to review, approve, and merge.

 ## Common Variable